mikeflynnnn/nasa-quasart/README.md

 ## Wins
 * Successfully deploying the app!!
+* Implementing localStorage for favorite images on refresh
+* Fun button animations
 * A lot of fun with animations and the API as I'm a big space nerd!
 ## Challenges
 #### CSS styling choices